 How we test coffee machines

-In our years of testing coffee machines, we found that spending more doesn't always guarantee a great coffee when you get home.
-In fact, we've tested some models that cost less than £100 and make better espresso than others costing more than £500.
+Spending more on a coffee machine doesn't guarantee great coffee.
+In fact, we've tested some models that cost less than £100 and make better espresso than others costing five times as much.

-We've made more than 1,700 espressos in our coffee making tests, uncovering some brilliant models that are quick, user-friendly and (most importantly) able to make superb espresso.
-But some coffee machines we've tested make espresso that's lukewarm and uninspiring, while others will leave you scratching your head due to unnecessary complications.
+We've made thousands of espressos in our quest to find the best coffee machines, uncovering some brilliant models that are quick, user-friendly and (most importantly) able to make superb espresso.
+But others produce lukewarm and uninspiring espresso, or are needlessly complicated to use.

-Each coffee machine that passes through the Which? test lab is assessed using a stringent set of criteria to ensure that each of our reviews answer the crucial questions you have about espresso coffee machines, including:
+Each coffee machine we test is assessed in the same way and our tests are designed to answer the key questions you have about coffee machines, including:

-- How well does the coffee machine make espresso?
+- How well does it make espressos and cappuccinos?